goldmanm/job_specific_resume_generator/README.md

 ## to do

-* figure out how the frontend file should be designed
-	* determine classes to write in API
+~~* figure out how the frontend file should be designed~~ ~~	* determine classes to write in API~~
 * add information to my latex resume
+* check spelling of keys in topics, points and categories.
 * have a compressed list option
 * have log and debug option?
 * close the writing file when finished writing.
 * delete temperary file in test case & other unnecessary file
 * reorganize the files (yaml conversion, tex printing, main_method separate from generating files)
-* Make display of category -> points different than category -> tasks -> points
+* Make display of category first display points from the category, then tasks and points from the tasks
 * write test to see if the emphasis is actually eliminating items from
 * throw error when misspelled section arises
 * add makefile